 Of the four scientists called to Doctor X’s mansion, the one playing the one-armed Dr. Wells, Preston Foster, probably became the best known to general audiences, even if all four were highly regarded character actors both on stage and in film.
 Foster, like so many actors in the early days of the talkies, was a stage actor who suddenly found himself in demand in the movies, as studios suddenly had to recruit large numbers of thespians who were used to deliver lines, rather than act silently, which was really a whole other art form.
 Doctor X was one of his earliest movies, and studios quickly came to regard him highly for his versatility and range.
 Most of Foster’s memorable roles were villains, but he was also allowed to play the occasional leading man in fairly prestigious films, such as The Last Days of Pompeii (1935) by King Kong (1933) makers Cooper and Shoedsack, as well as Samuel Fuller’s I Shot Jesse James (1949).
 However, he is probably best remembered for his heavy roles in crime dramas like I Am a Fugitive from a Chain Gang (1932) and The Informer (1935).
 He also had a successful career on the side as a vocalist in a band and a radio performer.

 In a small role as ”Cathouse Madame” we see Mae Busch, an actress with a rollercoaster career, best known for playing the female lead in Tod Browning’s The Unholy Three (1925) and Oliver Hardy’s wife in Sons of the Desert (1933).
 For much of her career she was confined to bit-parts, though.
 Selmer Jackson appears as the newspaper editor.
-He was a staple bit part player in over 400 films, and does appear in The Green Hornet (serial, 1940), The Ape (1940) and Mighty Joe Young (1949).
+He was a staple bit part player in over 400 films, and does appear in The Green Hornet (serial, 1940), The Ape (1940, review) and Mighty Joe Young (1949).